The Society for the Study of Addiction respects and supports the independence of the journal’s editors and exerts no authority over them.

 Building on the Farmington Consensus, the ISAJE Ethical Working Group has developed detailed guidelines on ethical issues.
 The resulting document can be found in draft form here.
 It endeavours to provide guidance to authors, editors and other individuals on ethical and procedural matters that affect the integrity of scientific publishing in the addiction field.
 We urge readers, writers, reviewers and the entire editorial network of ADDICTION to study the guidelines, to criticise them, to improve them and to use them effectively.

 ADDICTION has asked its senior editors to provide brief statements on any interests which might be seen as having a potential bearing on the independence of their editorial judgements.
 We have done so in the belief that such transparency is owed to our authors and readers, and is fair reciprocity for the requirement on declaration of interests which we put on authors, referees and book reviewers.
 Senior staff are expected to distance themselves from any editorial decision-making where potential conflict of interest might be deemed to exist.
-Similar statements from the journal’s assistant editors are held in the editorial office.
+Similar statements from the journal’s associate editors are held in the editorial office.

 Arpana Agrawal has received financial support from NIDA, NCI, NIAAA, and ABMRF/Foundation for Alcohol Research.
 She has no financial conflicts of interest to declare.

 Rosa Alati holds a full time appointment at the Institute for Social Science Research (ISSR), University of Queensland (Australia).
 Rosa has never received any funding from alcohol or tobacco companies.
 She has received research grants from the Australia Research Council, the National Health and Medical Research Council of Australia, and funding from the Queensland Mental Health Commission.
 She is unaware of any potential conflict of interest with her role of Senior Editor on the editorial team of Addiction.